-Establishing a Faculty Advisor/Committee Chair
+Establishing a Faculty Advisor/Chair of Supervisory Committee

 All students are expected to identify a committee chair.
 The plan of study (iPOS) is due before they have completed 50 percent of their programs.
 The student must list the committee chair on the online iPOS in order to submit it.